godotengine/godot-docs/tutorials/scripting/gdscript/warnings/static_called_on_instance.rst

         # Will give warning STATIC_CALLED_ON_INSTANCE.
         var result = my_math_funcs.subtract_two(5)

 When a function is *static*, it belongs to the class as a whole, not any one specific instance of the class.
-This can be quite handy for writing functions that you want to access from anywhere, without needing a class instance.
+See :ref:`Static variables <doc_gdscript_basics_static_variables>` and :ref:`Static functions <doc_gdscript_basics_static_functions>` for more information.

+There is often no need to call a static function on an instance of a class.
+In the example above, the function ``subtract_two()`` will always perform the same operation; one instance of the ``MathFuncs`` class would never return a different value than another instance.
+As such, when the user tries to call ``subtract_two()`` from an instance of ``MathFuncs``, it suggests the user may not understand what the function does.

 How to fix this warning
 -----------------------